-- Should also work under Python 2.5, 3.2, and 3.4 releases, and PyPy 1.9, but those are not "officially support" because they are aren't supported in my testing environment.
+- Should also work under Python 2.5 and PyPy 1.9, but those are not "officially supported" because they are aren't supported in my testing environment.

 - Doesn't attempt to encode <, >, or & (or their numerical equivalents) to avoid interfering with HTML escaping.

 - This module started as basically a packaging of Ian Beck's work.
-While it's moved slighly forward since then, it's still mostly Ian under the covers.
+While it's moved slightly forward since then, it's still mostly Ian under the covers.
 Thank you, Ian!

 pip install -U namedentities